-An introduction to Endpoint Security in M365
+An introduction to Microsoft Defender for Endpoint

 With the introduction of Microsoft 365 Lighthouse, which will make a huge difference for every MSP in the bizz, the announcement to include Microsoft Defender Antivirus as a component is really great.